Pacific herring 2024-2025: Integrated fisheries management plan summary

 Since the early 1980’s, a statistical catch-age model has been used to provide stock assessment advice for the major stock areas (Haist and Stocker 1984).
 In 2006, the catch-age model was updated in a Bayesian framework as the Herring Catch Age Model (HCAM, Haist and Schweigert 2006), used for the 2006 through 2010 stock assessments with additional modifications (Christensen et al. 2009, Cleary et al. 2010).
 A new version of the model was introduced in 2011.
 This Integrated Statistical Catch Age Model (ISCAM, Martell et al. 2011) has been used for stock assessment from 2011-2018.
 In 2017, the assessment included minor updates to the analytical procedures within ISCAM, bringing the assessment in line with best practices.

-To advance work on Management Strategy Evaluation (MSE), part of a DFO commitment to a multi-year renewal of the management framework (Pacific Herring Renewal), DFO Science Branch led the development of a peer reviewed paper “Performance of management procedures for British Columbia Pacific Herring (Clupea pallasii) in the presence of model uncertainty: closing the gap between precautionary fisheries theory and practice (Benson et al., In press)”.
-This research uses closed-loop simulations to test the performance of various management procedures (specifically different harvest control rules) against conservation, biomass, and yield objectives under three natural mortality scenarios.
-This work was first applied to the SOG and WCVI stocks and reviewed by CSAS in July 2018 (DFO 2018).
-In 2019, a similar process was used to evaluate management procedures against conservation, biomass and yield objectives under the same three natural mortality scenarios for HG, PRD, and CC (DFO 2019).
-In 2020, the second round of management procedure evaluations were performed for the SOG and WCVI using similar methods (DFO 2021., In press), with 2018 and 2019 (and 2020 for SOG only) spawn survey and biological data added.
+To advance work on Management Strategy Evaluation (MSE), part of a DFO commitment to a multi-year renewal of the management framework (Pacific Herring Renewal), DFO Science Branch led the development of a peer reviewed paper “Performance of management procedures for British Columbia Pacific Herring (Clupea pallasii) in the presence of model uncertainty: closing the gap between precautionary fisheries theory and practice (Benson et al., 2022)”.
+This research uses closed-loop simulations to test the performance of various management procedures (MPs) (specifically different harvest control rules) against conservation, biomass, and yield objectives under three natural mortality scenarios.

 The first cycle of Pacific Herring MSE includes, as a starting point, four DFO proposed fisheries management objectives (DFO 2019) which reflect DFO policy, and were applied to each major stock:

-1. Avoid the LRP with at least 75% probability over three Pacific Herring generations (i.e., avoid a biomass limit; P(SBt > 0:3SB0) 0:75); this is referred to as the ‘conservation objective’;
+- Avoid the LRP with at least 75% probability over three Pacific Herring generations (i.e., avoid a biomass limit; P(SBt < 0.3SB0) ≥ 0.75); this is referred to as the ‘conservation objective’;

-2. Maintain spawning biomass at or above the USR with at least 50% probability over three Pacific Herring generations (i.e., achieve a target biomass; P(SBt ≥ 0.6SB0) ≥ 0.5),
+- Maintain spawning biomass at or above the USR with a 50% probability over three Pacific Herring generations (i.e., achieve a target biomass; P(SBt ≥ 0.6SB0) ≥ 0.5),

 In addition, some First Nations, the Herring Industry Advisory Board, the Marine Conservation Caucus, and the Sport Fish Advisory Board have proposed additional objectives or expressed support for existing ones.

 Consultations about defining a USR occurred throughout Spring and Summer of 2022.
-After considering the USR options proposed in the science response, as well as all feedback received during summer/fall consultations and from the comment period for the draft version of this IFMP, provisional USRs will be formalized in this final approved IFMP for 2022/2023.
-Based on feedback received to date, DFO Resource Management is setting the provisional USR based on a productive period (BMSY proxy) in each area.
+After considering the USR options proposed in the science response, as well as all feedback received during consultations , provisional USRs were formalized in the approved IFMP for 2022/2023.
+Based on feedback received, DFO Resource Management set the provisional USR based on a productive period (BMSY proxy) in each area.
 This approach is stable and repeatable in application, and year-to-year differences in productive period spawning biomass are unlikely to change with the addition of new survey and fishery data.
-A 10-year productive period is proposed for PRD (1983-1992), CC (1990-1999) and WCVI (1990-1999), and a 20-year period for SOG (1987-2007) as there was insufficient variability demonstrated in a 10-year only period.
+A 10-year productive period is used for PRD (1983-1992), CC (1990-1999) and WCVI (1990-1999), and a 20-year period for SOG (1987-2007) as there was insufficient variability demonstrated in a 10-year only period.

-In the SOG area, the identified productive period contains the highest biomass levels in the time series and represents a period of successful annual fisheries and continued positive productions and therefore is identified as a suitable proxy to recent estimates of Bmsy.
-As such, the USR for the SOG will be established at 80% of the average spawning biomass during the productive period.
-Productive periods in other areas yield average spawning biomass levels that are lower than historical highs and these areas have incurred recent low productively states and therefore the USR levels will be set at the average biomass levels of the productive periods.
+In the SOG area, the identified productive period contains the highest biomass levels in the time series and represents a period of successful annual fisheries and continued positive production and therefore is identified as a suitable proxy to recent estimates of Bmsy.
+As such, the USR for the SOG was set at 80% of the average spawning biomass during the productive period.
+Productive periods in other areas yield average spawning biomass levels that are lower than historical highs and these areas have incurred recent low productively states and therefore the USR levels were set at the average biomass levels of the productive periods.

-Science Branch assessed the status of Pacific Herring stocks in 2023 and provided projections of potential herring abundance for 2024 to inform the development of the annual IFMP.
-The 2023 Science Response “Stock Status Update with Application of Management Procedures for Pacific Herring (Clupea pallasii) in British Columbia: Status in 2023 and Forecast for 2024” (September 2023) presents current estimates of spawning biomass for each major stock and integrates results from the 2019 and 2020 MSE simulations for all major stocks.
-Biomass estimates and forecasts implement the Assessment Model 2 (AM2) formulation of the assessment model only (DFO 2021).
+Science Branch assessed the status of Pacific Herring stocks in 2024 and provided projections of potential herring abundance for 2025 to inform the development of the annual IFMP.
+The 2024 Science Response “Stock Status Update with Application of Management Procedures for Pacific Herring (Clupea pallasii) in British Columbia: Status in 2024 and Forecast for 2025” (September 2024) presents current estimates of spawning biomass and projections for 2025 for four major stocks (PRD, CC, HG, WCVI).
+Strait of Georgia stock status for 2024, and forecast for 2025 was provided in the 2024 Science Response “Strait of Georgia Pacific Herring (Clupea pallasii) stock update in 2024.”

 Ecosystem interactions